-(a) Weighing devices used by a licensee shall be approved, tested, and sealed in accordance with the requirements in Chapter 5 (commencing with Section 12500) of Division 5 of the Business and Professions Code, and registered with the county sealer consistent with Chapter 2 (commencing with 12240) of Division 5 of the Business and Professions Code.
+(a) Weighing devices used by a licensee shall be approved, tested, and sealed in accordance with the requirements in Chapter 5 (commencing with Section 12500) of Division 5 of the Business and Professions Code, and registered with the county sealer consistent with Chapter 2 (commencing with section 12240) of Division 5 of the

+Page 95 of 139 Strikeout text is deleted Underline text is added Business and Professions Code.
 Approved and registered devices shall be used whenever:

-- (1) Cannabis or cannabis product is bought or sold by weight or count; - (2) Cannabis or cannabis product is packaged for sale by weight or count; - (3) Cannabis or cannabis product is weighed or counted for entry into the track-and-trace system; and - (4) The weighing device is used for commercial purposes as defined in section 12500 of Business and Professions Code. - (b) For the purposes of this chapter, "count" means the numerical count of the individual cannabis product units. - (c) Whenever the weight or measurement of cannabis and cannabis products is determined as specified in subsection (a), products shall be weighed by a licensed weighmaster, and shall be issued a certificate consistent with the requirements in Chapter 7 (commencing with section 12700) of Division 5 of Business and Professions Code.
+(1) Cannabis or cannabis product is bought or sold by weight or count;

+(2) Cannabis or cannabis product is packaged for sale by weight or count;

+(3) Cannabis or cannabis product is weighed or counted for entry into the track-and-trace system; and

+(4) The weighing device is used for commercial purposes as defined in section12500 of the Business and Professions Code.

+(b) For the purposes of this chapter, "count" means the numerical count of the individual cannabis product units.

+(c) Bulk shipments Whenever the licensee is determining the weight, measure, or count of cannabis and cannabis products for the purposes specified in subsection (a), the weight, measure, or count shall be weighed determined by a licensed weighmaster, as required by and shall be issued a certificate consistent with the requirements in Chapter 7 (commencing with section 12700) of Division 5 of the Business and Professions Code.
+The weighmaster certificate required under section 12711 of the Business and Professions Code shall not be required when cannabis or cannabis products are weighed for entry into the track-and-trace system.

-Reference: Sections 26011.5; and 26060, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Sections 26011.5 and 26060, Business and Professions Code.